Arkham/juliu.is/content/blog/permutate-parsers/index.md

       Nothing
 ```

-We try to parse each `byr:2002` field into our `PassportField` type
+We try to parse each field (such as `byr:2002`) into our `PassportField`
-and end up building a hash using `HM.fromList`.
-We can take this for a
+type, then end up building a hash using `HM.fromList`.
+We can take this for
-spin in `ghci`:
+a spin:

 ```haskell
 Prelude> :l Main.hs